 The history of Basel Minster goes way back to the 12th century when it was constructed as a place of Catholic worship.

-An earthquake in the 14th century saw the destruction of much of the Romanesque building: today the cathedral is an example of Gothic architecture.
+An earthquake in the 14th century saw the destruction of much of the Romanesque building and today, the cathedral is an example of Gothic architecture.

 One of the most visited landmarks of many cultural sites in Basel, the red sandstone of the building is particularly eye-catching, and the cathedral is stunning when lit up at night.